 Best Overall : Kaplan Real Estate Education

 If you’ve ever studied for the SATs, ACTs, or AP exams, you may have used a Kaplan workbook or taken a Kaplan class.
-But it turns out they also offer real estate education as well.
-They are known as one of the best in all test prep categories and are accredited in 26 states.
+But it turns out they also offer real estate education and are known as one of the best in all test prep categories.
 We chose Kaplan Real Estate Education as the best overall due to its extensive reputation, online and in-person offerings, and large test bank.
 The fact that they also offer classes with live (industry expert) instruction in some states was another bonus.

 There are a few different ways the course is structured.
-You can interact with your fellow students in the “Live Online” courses with a fixed lecture schedule, but if you prefer a more flexible study program that goes at your own speed, you can use the home study method (self-paced, reading out of an e-textbook.)
+You can interact with your fellow students in the “Live Online” courses with a fixed lecture schedule (though it’s worth noting that this type of class is not available in all states), but if you prefer a more flexible study program that goes at your own speed, you can use the home study method (self-paced, reading out of an e-textbook.)
 Or you can get the best of both worlds using their OnDemand structure, where you can watch videos of previously recorded lessons.

 Prices vary from state to state.
-We’ve seen pre-licensing classes for as low as $179 and a separate Broker Drill and Practice Question Bank exam prep class starting for $99.
-With your class registration, you have access to a test-question database which makes it possible for you to simulate nearly every test environment.
-Also, the database is online so you can access it at any time.
+We’ve seen pre-licensing classes for as low as $149 and a separate Broker Drill and Practice Question Bank exam prep class starting for $99.
+With your class registration, you have access to a test-question database, enabling you to simulate nearly every test environment.
+Also, the database is online, so you can access it anytime.

 Best Discount : Real Estate Express